 - Improving Minority Health Grant program

-United States Department of Agriculture offers this funding program to improve the standard of health care in the rural area form the Minority.
+United States Department of Agriculture offers this funding program to improve the standard of health care in rural areas form the Minority.
 Running a small business in that area is perplexing, this grant can help boost the financial condition of your small business.

 - Tribal Energy Development Capacity Grant